Do you have a serious infection?

 If you have a serious injury, you should always seek professional medical attention.
 Nothing on this site constitutes any type of medical advice.

 But it can’t hurt to try out teabags, as long as you also seek real medical advice for any serious issue.
-And since they really aren’t that great for drinking, this is probably a better use for tea bags.
+And most tea bags really aren’t that great for drinking (loose leaf teas just taste so much better), this is probably a better use for tea bags.
+This goes doubly for tea bags that are not biodegradable or compostable anyway.